Erste Bank Open Vienna - History, Betting Odds and Favourites to Win

 Courts and Surface:

-Vienna Open has featured Men's Singles and Men's Doubles Category competitions since 1974.
+The Vienna Open has featured Men's Singles and Men's Doubles competitions since its inception in 1974.

 Past Champions:

-Brian Gottfried has been the most successful player in the tournament's history, with 4 Vienna Open Titles.
-Roger Federer won two back-to-back titles in 2002 and 2003.
-Other players who won the Vienna Open twice include Andy Murray, Ivan Ljubicic, Tomy Haas, Stan Smith, and Jurgen Melzer.
+Roger Federer won back to back titles in 2002 and 2003.
+Other multiple champions include Andy Murray, Ivan Ljubicic, Tommy Haas, Stan Smith, and Jurgen Melzer.

-Novak Djokovic participated and won the title in 2007 after defeating Stan Wawrinka by 6-4 and 6-0.
+Novak Djokovic captured the Vienna Open title in 2007, defeating Stan Wawrinka in the final.

 -